 It’s my aim to help you be a better designer.
-I’ve made you a simple template to manage your colour, grid and guides.
-You’ll save around 20 minutes each time you start a new design.
+I’ve made you a simple Adobe Illustrator template to manage your colour, grid and guides.
+So you’ll get to executing your ideas around 20 minutes sooner every time.

-Join my list and I’ll send you the template and update you with new Illustrator design tutorials and workflow improvements.
-Schedule is currently monthly.
+Join my list and I’ll send you the template and new tutorials to help you design beautiful websites (currently monthly).